 Knowing how important taking steps to prevent cancer is, one of Josh’s firefighter brothers introduced Kristine to Responder Wipes, which his department was using to decontaminate on-scene.
 His cousin, Kristine Munck, worked to raise funds to purchase Responder Wipes, on-scene decontamination wipes, and donate them to the North Haven, Connecticut Fire Department.
 North Haven FD, a combination career and volunteer department, is the family’s hometown department, where Josh started his career, and where his best friend is still a firefighter.
 Kristine raised over $1,000 allowing her to purchase enough wipes to supply the department for over a year.

 Once Responder Wipes learned of Kristine’s efforts to honor BC Carney, they partnered with the Carney family to launch the “Carney Strong” Initiative.
-Working through the non-profit “Brothers Helping Brothers,” the initiative will select one volunteer or small municipal fire department each month through the end of the year to provide decontamination products and cancer prevention and educational materials to.
+Working through the non-profit “Brothers Helping Brothers,” the initiative will select one volunteer or small municipal fire department each month to provide decontamination products and cancer prevention and educational materials to.

 In addition to Responder Wipes providing decontamination wipes, Solutions Safety Products and Services will participate by donating CitroSqueeze gear cleaner and SC-14 tool and equipment cleaner.
 Last Line of Cancer Defense will be donating activated charcoal soap to use when showering after a fire and Overhaul, a natural supplement to aid in the detoxification after exposure.

 The Carney family’s hope is that Josh’s legacy will live on through the firefighters and departments they bring cancer awareness and prevention tools to.
 Together these partners believe in mitigating the firefighter occupational cancer risk to ensure that everyone goes home.